-Allen focuses his practice on assisting those who own, manage, and invest in real estate and common interest communities.
-He enjoys working with real estate developers and the community associations that they create to handle all manner of issues, including the preparation, amendment, interpretation, and enforcement of restrictive covenants and governing corporate documents, declarant control transition and disputes, fiduciary concerns, insurance claims and disputes, and collections.
-His work with real estate developers embraces land use and zoning matters, where he helps clients with development agreements, special use permits, ordinance changes, and responses to condemnation actions.
-He also frequently represents commercial landlords in the management of commercial investment properties, including lease negotiation, interpretation, amendment, and enforcement.
+In addition to Agribusiness and Hemp Law, Allen also works with North Carolina real estate developers and the community associations that they create to handle a wide range of issues, including the preparation, amendment, interpretation, and enforcement of restrictive covenants and governing corporate documents, declarant control transition and disputes, fiduciary concerns, and collections.
+His work with real estate developers also embraces land use and zoning matters and commercial property management concerns.

 * Please see the following websites for an explanation of the membership standards for the following recognitions: www.bestlawyers.com; businessnc.com/special-sections/legal-elite/; and www.superlawyers.com/north-carolina.

 An attorney‑client relationship may only be established through direct attorney‑to‑client communication that is confirmed by the execution of an engagement agreement.
 The content of any unsolicited email sent to Ward and Smith, P.A., or to any of its attorneys at an email address available on this website, will not create an attorney‑client relationship and the contents of such unsolicited email shall not be considered confidential.
 Therefore, do not use this website or the email addresses available on this website to provide confidential information about yourself or a legal matter to Ward and Smith or any of its attorneys.

 Law firm web design by New Media Campaigns